 Advisors within the College of Humanities, Arts, Social Sciences, and Education (CHASSE) assist students throughout their college journey.
 There are two types of advisors at UA Little Rock: professional advisors and faculty advisors.

 Faculty advisors are professors who advise students alongside their teaching and research responsibilities.
-Faculty advisors are located within their respective departments and advise most students with over 45 earned hours in their major.
+Faculty advisors are located within their respective departments and advise most students who have around 45 earned hours and have a majority of their general education (core) courses complete.

 If you have been taking classes at UA Little Rock for at least one semester, you can find out who your advisor is in your BOSS account by clicking “My Advisor” under the Student Services tab.
+Contact our office if an advisor is not assigned to you.
 New and current students without an assigned advisor can be connected to an advisor by contacting the CHASSE Student Success Center.

 Please reach out to the CHASSE Student Success Center however it is most convenient for you: